samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ***Damage Threshold.*** Big objects, such as castle walls, often have extra resilience represented by a damage threshold. *See also* "[Damage Threshold](#DamageThreshold)."

 ***No Ability Scores.*** An object lacks ability scores unless a rule assigns scores to the object.
-Without ability scores, an object can’t make ability checks, and it fails all saving throws.
+Without ability scores, an object can't make ability checks, and it fails all saving throws.

 ---